PENG-Zhe/peng-zhe.github.io/_pages/about.md

 - [2025-01] Our paper <a href="https://link.springer.com/article/10.1007/s11263-024-02330-1" target="_blank">FedRVR</a> on Federated Semi-Supervised Learning is accepted by IJCV.
 - [2024-12] Our paper <a href="https://ieeexplore.ieee.org/document/10795188" target="_blank">HAM</a> on Adversarial Training for AI Security is accepted by IEEE TIFS.
 - [2024-11] Welcome Dr Shikun Li join in our group!
-- [2024-09] Ranked among <a href="https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7" target="_blank">the World’s Top 2% Scientists</a> by Stanford University.
+- [2024-09] I am ranked among <a href="https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7" target="_blank">the World’s Top 2% Scientists</a> by Stanford University.
 - [2024-08] Welcome Dr Qing Ma, Jiamin Deng, and Yihao Zheng join in our group!
 - [2024-05] Two papers are accepted by IEEE/ACM IWQoS 2024.
 - [2024-03] One paper is accepted by IEEE ICaMaL 2024.